-No. All gift certificates are nonrefundable, non-exchangable.
+No. All gift certificates are nonrefundable and non-exchangeable.
 At this time we have stopped gift certificate purchasing.
-Please contact the office to learn about redeeming GC within the expiration time frame or scheduling an appointment for the person you'd like to have receive the treatment instead of a GC.
+Please contact the office to learn about redeeming GC within the expiration time frame or scheduling an appointment for the person you'd like to have received the treatment instead of a GC.

 Do you honor expired Gift Certificates?

 Not if they are well beyond their expiration.
-We do not make a policy of extending dates.
-It is not our practice of selling gifts that will not be redeemed.
+We do not have a policy of extending dates.
+It is not our practice to sell gifts that will not be redeemed.
 If the Gift Certificate is well past expiration we, unfortunately, cannot honor it.
 We may, in some cases, honor a portion of the cost or charge an additional fee.
 You would pay the difference at the time of your session.

 Can I redeem a Gift Certificate from someone who used to be connected to your business or from another business?